jesuscc1993/querybot/readme.md

 ## TODO

+- Fix mess I made by accidentally working on dev and master in parallel
 - Replace DB with something less painful to use (firebase, maybe)
 - Enable to configure custom prefix by server